MakerLabTunisia/CARVER_X5/README.md

 ## 5. Wiring

  One main task we did is the wiring, and it is so important.
- We used RGB 4 wire Cables for the stepper motors, they thick enough to carry the needed current.
+ We used RGB 4 wire Cables for the stepper motors, they are thick enough to carry the needed current.
  The end stop switches cables were long enough to reach the first interface board installed on the bridge assembly.
- We gathered all sensors signals in two ethernet cables to facilitate connection.
+ We gathered all sensors signals in two RS232 cables to facilitate connection.
  Of course all these cables needed a way to be placed in, so we used 57x25 industrial cable carrier to arrange all wires to the electronic enclosure.